-Is it possible to use Static IP for a cloud instance?
+Is it possible to use Static IP for an Atlassian Cloud instance?

 Summary

-When working with custom script automations and integrations, you will need to use the external IP address from our Cloud instance in order to make this work.
-Since we currently use a mix of our own IP addresses and others provided by third parties, you might wonder if it's possible to use a Static IP address from your Cloud instance instead in order to make your custom script to work.
+When working with custom script automations and integrations, you will need to use the external IP address from Atlassian Cloud instances in order to make this work.
+Since Atlassian currently uses a mix of our own IP addresses and others provided by third parties, you might wonder if it's possible to use a Static IP address from your cloud instance instead in order to make your custom script work.

 Atlassian products use domains with many levels of subdomains under all the listed top-level domains.

-For example, a permit entry for*.atl-paas.net should allow both avatar-management--avatars.us-west-2.prod.public.atl-paas.net and jira-frontend-static.prod.public.atl-paas.net.
+For example, permit entry from *.atl-paas.net to allow both avatar-management--avatars.us-west-2.prod.public.atl-paas.net and jira-frontend-static.prod.public.atl-paas.net.

-Additionally, you will need ensure that top-level domains themselves are also permitted, not just their subdomains.
+Additionally, you will need to ensure that top-level domains themselves are also permitted, not just their subdomains.

-For example, *.atlassian.com should permit both id.atlassian.com and atlassian.com.
+For example, *.atlassian.com should be used to permit both id.atlassian.com and atlassian.com.

 Still need help?